-I graduated with honors in December 2002 and in March 2003 I started my journey in neurosurgery as a trainee and a PhD student in the same university.
+I graduated with honours in December 2002 and in March 2003 I started my journey in neurosurgery as a trainee and a PhD student in the same university.
 After finishing my training in 2008, I started my first consultant job in Varna.

 During my training in neurosurgery and once it was completed, I was able to complete many international fellowships, including neuroprotection in Denmark, vascular neurosurgery in Japan, neuroendoscopy in the USA and finally the World Federation of the Neurosurgical Societies fellowship in the National Hospital for Neurology and Neurosurgery in London, which I completed in 2011.

 Throughout my training and international courses and fellowships I was preparing myself for to work and live in my home city of Varna.
 However, my last fellowship in London changed my trajectory, and I decided to continue my work and development in the UK.